Spot120/Echo-Lite/README.md

 ## ☕ Support the project

-Echo Lite is made by one person.
-My goal is just **$30/month**.
+Echo Lite features is made by one person.
-If it earned you joy, $1/month keeps it alive:
+If it earned you joy, am blessed thank you.

 - ☕ [Buy Me a Coffee](https://buymeacoffee.com/boyspot15x)
 - or scan the QR inside the app "About"